Steve Bannon doesn't want to testify. We already know what he did.

-The House of Representatives has voted to hold Steve Bannon in contempt of Congress for refusing to comply with a subpoena from the Select Committee investigating the January 6 attack on the Capitol, raising the question of whether the Justice Department will prosecute Bannon over his action or leave Congress to spend what might be years in court trying to enforce its subpoena.
+The House of Representatives voted 229-202 on Thursday to hold Steve Bannon in contempt of Congress for refusing to comply with a subpoena from the Select Committee investigating the January 6 attack on the Capitol, raising the question of whether the Justice Department will prosecute Bannon over his action or leave Congress to spend what might be years in court trying to enforce its subpoena.
 But this legal fight need not obscure the reality that we already know much of what Bannon did—just as we know much of what Donald Trump did.

 The January 6 attack was a public event.
 So was a lot of the preparation for it.
 In election night remarks and virtually every chance he got, Trump primed his backers for extreme steps by lying about his defeat.
 Bannon has echoed Trump’s election fraud lies.
 He also reportedly personally urged Trump to “make a dramatic return” to Washington ahead of January 6 and pledged to “bury Biden.”
 On his podcast on January 5, Bannon encouraged listeners eager for “revolution” to go to Washington the following day.
 “All hell is going to break loose tomorrow,” he said.